Picnic at Hanging Rock (film): Plot

-The disappearances cause a scandal, leading to students being withdrawn from the school.
+Miranda, Marion, and Miss McCraw remain missing; their unexplained disappearances cause a scandal, leading to girls being withdrawn from the school.
 News attention begins to intrude, and locals speculate about sexual motives, rape and murder.
-As the school's reputation and financial stability suffer, Mrs Appleyard informs Sara that her guardian has not contacted the College in months and that her tuition fees have not been paid.
-She tells Sara that she is no longer able to participate in extracurricular lessons.
+As the school's reputation and financial stability suffer, Mrs Appleyard informs Sara that her guardian has not contacted the College in months, that her tuition fees have not been paid, and that she is therefore no longer permitted to participate in extracurricular lessons.
 Sara spends much of her time in bed, mourning Miranda.
 Michael's dreams continue, with Miranda symbolized by the presence of a white swan.

-Irma, physically recovered but still having no memory of the events, is to be sent back to Europe to reunite with her parents.
-She visits the College during a dance lesson to bid the rest of the students farewell, and is screamed at by classmates who believe her to be culpable.
+Irma, physically recovered but still having no memory of the events on the day of the picnic, is to be sent back to Europe to join her parents.
+She visits the College during a dance lesson to bid the rest of the students farewell, and is screamed at by classmates who believe her to be culpable and demand she tell them what happened.
 After Irma departs in tears, Mlle de Poitiers discovers that Miss Lumley has restrained Sara against a wall under the guise of improving her posture.

-The night before the Easter vacation, Mrs Appleyard informs Sara that as her fees still remain unpaid she must return to the orphanage.
-Mrs Appleyard falsely tells Mlle de Poitiers that Sara's guardian came to collect her, and she evades her attempts to ask whether Sara will be returning next term.
+The night before the Easter vacation begins, Mrs Appleyard informs Sara that, as her fees remain unpaid, she must return to the orphanage.
+Mrs Appleyard falsely tells Mlle de Poitiers that Sara's guardian came to collect her and evades her attempts to ask whether Sara will be returning next term.

 Albert recounts to Michael a vivid dream in which his sister Sara visited him: "'Goodbye, Bertie,' she says. 'l’ve come a long way to see ya, and now I must go.'
 And she went."
-Sara's body is discovered; she has fallen from a height from the school building and crashed through into an adjoining greenhouse.
-The gardener rushes to Mrs Appleyard's office to report the tragedy and finds her sitting calmly at her desk wearing funeral attire.
-A voiceover reports that Mrs Appleyard, facing the collapse of her school and haunted by the disappearances and ensuing events, was found dead at the base of Hanging Rock, having apparently fallen while climbing it.
+Sara's dead body is discovered in a greenhouse adjacent to the school building, having fallen from above; a gardener rushes to Mrs Appleyard's office to report the tragedy and finds her sitting calmly at her desk wearing funeral attire.
+A voiceover reports that Mrs Appleyard, facing the collapse of her school and haunted by the disappearances and ensuing events, was later found dead at the base of Hanging Rock, having apparently fallen while climbing it.
 Accompanied by a flashback to the day of the picnic, the voiceover states that the disappearance of Miranda, Marion, and Miss McCraw remains an unsolved mystery that continues to haunt the local community.